A central limit theorem for stochastic heat equations in random environment: The environment process

-In summary, the discussion above shows that without loss of generality, we can assume that $(\Sigma, d)$ is a Polish where a semigroup of $Q$-preserving transfers $\{\tau_c; c \in \R\}$ is defined, and that $Q$ is the ergodic measure.
-Furthermore, it suffice to prove Theorem \ref{clt} for the following equation instead of \eqref{spde}:
+In summary, without loss of generality we can assume the following framework.
+Suppose $(\Sigma, d_\Sigma)$ to be some Polish metric space equipped with the Borel $\sigma$-field $\sA$ and some Borel probability measure $\bQ$.
+A group of measurable transformations $\{\tau_c; c \in \bR\}$ is defined on $\Sigma$ such that $\bQ$ is stationary, ergodic and satisfies \eqref{strong non-degenerate}.
+Define $\Xi$ as in \eqref{environment set} and equip it with the metric $d_\Xi$ in \eqref{metric} and the Borel $\sigma$-algebra $\sG$.
+It suffices to prove Theorem \ref{clt} for the following equation instead of \eqref{spde}: